pgRouting/workshop/docs/un_sdg/data.rst

 These requirements are met on OSGeoLive.
 When the required software is installed, open a terminal window by pressing ``ctrl-alt-t`` and follow the instructions.
-Information about installing OSGeoLive can be found in Chapter 3 :ref:`Installation` of this workshop.
+Information about installing OSGeoLive can be found in :ref:`general-intro/chapter-3:Installation` of this workshop.

 .. note:: If you don't have pgRouting installed.
 You can find the installation procedure at this `link